x414e54/libsdl-android/README.md

 libsdl-android
 ==============

-This is a custom Android project template for libSDL 2 with libSDL 2 patches to enable static linking and fix or workaround some bugs.
+This is a custom Android project template for libSDL 2 with libSDL 2 patches to fix or workaround some SDL bugs.

 Just copy the SDL folder on top of the libSDL source code.